What are Tier 5 Tires and Are They Safe?

 Tier 3: Hankook, Nexen, Kumho, GT Radial, Maxxis

-Tier 4: Kenda, Laufenn, Mastercraft, Sentury, Delinte, Sailun, Prinx, Landsail
+Tier 4: Kenda, Laufenn, Mastercraft, Sentury, Delinte, Sailun, Prinx, Landsail, Fortune

 Tier 5: Budget brands with limited support and testing, often sold through brokers or distributors